When Candidates Were Presidential

 Obama did not answer any of the questions that night that mattered to me.
 He put on a good show, but he still did not represent the ideas that I honor.

 My advice is to pick the most important issues to you and vote for the person who is most likely to uphold them.
 I want to preserve family values and normal relationships.
-The 2016 elections made me miss the civility of the 2012 elections.
+The 2016 and 2020 elections made me miss the civility of the 2012 elections.
 I missed the days when civil people ran for government office instead of clowns.